intelsdi-x/swan/docs/development.md

 ### Reviewing

 For general guidelines around code reviews, please refer this [document](http://kevinlondon.com/2015/05/05/code-review-best-practices.html).
+For best practices for Go lang coding style and reviews, please refer to this [document](https://github.com/golang/go/wiki/CodeReviewComments) and this [document](https://golang.org/doc/effective_go.html#introduction) as a go to resource for idiomatic Go code.
-Code style issues should be caught by our linter and `gofmt`.
+Many code style issues should be caught by our linter and `gofmt`.
 We don't try to make exceptions which can't be automated.

 ### Merging